lupyuen/lupyuen.github.io/src/rust2.md

 1. Since NuttX behaves like Linux, can we use the [__`libc`__](https://crates.io/crates/libc) crate to import the POSIX Functions?

-    Possibly, if we extend "libc" to cover NuttX.
+    Possibly, if we extend `libc` to cover NuttX.

     Note that the Function Signatures are slightly different: `libc` declares __ioctl__ as...